awslabs/kubernetes-iteration-toolkit/docs/how-to-use-kit.md

 How to collect metrics

 * Access the Grafana dashboard on [http://localhost:8080](http://localhost:8080/), make sure you have run port-forward command mentioned above.
+* After reaching the login screen at `http://localhost:8080/login`, log in with username: `admin`, password: `prom-operator`.
 * All the core Kubernetes components like API Server, KCM, scheduler, etcd, authenticator are being scraped and their metrics are being plotted in their own Grafana dashboards
 * For node level metrics in Grafana refer to NodeExporter/Nodes dashboard